Texas Cottage Food Law: Food Safety Training Requirements

 Summary

-Texas requires that you successfully complete an accredited basic food safety education or training program for food handlers to operate a cottage food business.
+Texas requires that you successfully complete an accredited food handler training program, like FoodSafePal’s, to operate a cottage food business.

 The bottom line